azinit/learn-frontend/about/react_structure.md

 - Also, in first case, your modules are very interconnected - what has a bad affecting your codebase.

+- And at last - every changing of feature will affect only one module, not all project.
+It also easire to navigate in one module, not all project.

 > [My selection of materials about FDD](https://www.notion.so/Feature-Driven-Development-dfe306d664ae4780bcf999ccdd15e532)

 ### Principles of FDD